 Light is what makes an image possible.
 You may find that sometimes the image has a colour very similar to the scene you are capturing.
 Other times it is way off, making the image look much warmer or cooler than it actually is.

 Light ranges from warm tones (yellows and oranges) to cool tones (blues) and every situation is different.
-To give you an example, the colour casts range from 1,700 K for a match flame and 10,000 K for a partly cloudy sky.
+To give you an example, the color casts range from 1,700 K for a match flame and 10,000 K for a partly cloudy sky.

 It is helpful to know the difference between the light sources you are using.